akonkia/domeknadrzewie/_posts/2026-04-03-Urban-forest-bathing-how-to-practice-Shinrin-yoku-without-leaving-the-city.en.md

 ## Your daily dose of the forest (without leaving town)

-Urban forest bathing isn't a hobby for the few—it's a mental hygiene tool for everyone.
+Urban forest bathing isn't a hobby for the few - it's a mental hygiene tool for everyone.
 Don't wait for a vacation to feel peace.
 The forest can start at your bus stop or right outside your window.

 > **Remember:** The best forest is the one you can visit today.